nobodyscripts/LeafBlowerScript/Readme.md

 Check for updates added to gui, will check against the website once per day.
 Settings added to General Settings and 3 settings added to ini.

+Replaced old coords system with new classes; cPoint, cArea, cColour etc

+Added DebugLog and VerboseLog

+Added some checks on libs when loaded in a secondary script

 Hotkeys: Added new systems to handle both the hotkeys for ingame and the script.

 Hotkeys: Potential fixes for hotkey settings being added to game not working.